Nikhilvedi/Lock_REST_API/README.md

 * Back in Terminal or CMD, run 'nodemon'
 * In the browser navigate to 'http://localhost:3000/' and receive the API specification

+## Testing

+* Run 'npm test' to run the tests in command line
+* Run 'istanbul cover test.js' to see the coverage report in HTML format

 ## License